 Portfolio Format Requirements.
 Each applicant is responsible for obtaining the following documents and including them in a presentation binder (portfolio) with plastic sleeves (8.5" x 11" format only) and a label, with the student's name, affixed to the outside:

-- evidence of graphic and design work shown in 35mm slides or 3" x 5" or other appropriately sized photographs (20 maximum); - 2. a statement of intent describing the applicant's specific background and interest in the major; - latest college-level transcript(s).
-No high school transcripts are required; - 4. one example of written work (e.g., a class paper); - samples of individual work.
-Team work can be included, but the contribution of the candidate must be clarified; - students are strongly encouraged to submit evidence of other endeavors related to the major; - the applicant's GPA based on required courses and cumulative GPA will be evaluated; - students completing the Phoenix Community College (PCC) articulation program with the B.S.D.- HUD program should submit similar material from PCC.
+- 1. evidence of graphic and design work shown in 35 mm slides or 3" x 5" or other appropriately sized photographs (20 maximum): - 2. a statement of intent describing the applicant's specific background and interest in the major; - 3. latest college-level transcript(s), no high school transcripts are required; - 4. one example of written work (e.g., a class paper); - 5. samples of individual work, team work can be included, but the contribution of the candidate must be clarified; - 6. students are strongly encouraged to submit evidence of other endeavors related to the major; - 7. the applicant's GPA based on required courses and cumulative GPA is evaluated; - 8. students completing the Phoenix Community College (PCC) articulation program with the B.S.D.-HUD program should submit similar material from PCC.